Sanket-Kedar/SafeMind-RAG-Mental-Health-Chatbot/README.md

-# 🧠 SafeMind:RAG-Based Mental Health Chatbot
+# 🧠 SafeMind: RAG-Based Mental Health Chatbot

 > **An empathetic AI-powered mental health companion built with Retrieval-Augmented Generation (RAG), LangChain, Pinecone and Llama 3.2.**

-SafeMind is a context-aware mental health chatbot that provides personalized emotional support, psychoeducation, and crisis intervention — backed by a curated knowledge base of trusted mental health literature.
+SafeMind is a context-aware mental health chatbot that provides personalized emotional support, psychoeducation and crisis intervention — backed by a curated knowledge base of trusted mental health literature.

 ---